luisvinicius167/dutier/README.md

 ### Simple and efficient API.

 Dispatch
  * Trigger an action to do something with the state.
-A Promise will be returned, <br> that contains your action payload
+It's async by default and always return a promise <br> that contains the action type and the new state value

 ```javascript
 /**